Elementary Music Curriculum Template & Digital Teacher Planner Guide

 Finding a great teacher planner is SO hard!

-Here’s a different approach that puts all of your elementary music curriculum resources in ONE location.
+Here’s a different approach that puts all of your elementary music curriculum template resources in ONE location.
 No tabs, bookmarks, or folders but everything in one master document.
 I created this method and I’m sharing it with you.
 It’s not for everyone but you should take a look.

 It works in both Microsoft Word and Google Docs and because it’s digital, it follows you everywhere.